-

 The Age of Consent (ACT)

 The age of consent is the age at which a young person can legally consent to sexual activity with another person.
 While the age of consent is 16 in most Australian jurisdictions, it stands at 17 in others.
-Different states have different defences available to charges of having sexual intercourse with a young person below the age of consent and different penalties apply.
+Different states and territories have different defences available to charges of having sexual intercourse with a young person below the age of consent and different penalties apply.
 In the ACT, the age of consent is 16.

 What is consent?